Leo-U/binary_search_tree/README.md

 In this project, I build a balanced binary search tree.

-This is a lesson from The Odin Project: https://www.theodinproject.com/lessons/ruby-binary-search-trees
+This project is part of The Odin Project curriculum: https://www.theodinproject.com/lessons/ruby-binary-search-trees